 All students at public institutions in Colorado are initially classified as residents or non-residents at the time the application and all supporting credentials have been received by Admissions & Records.
 Students who feel they have become eligible for in-state tuition MUST submit a petition and all required documentation to:

-Tuition Classification Officer, Admissions & Records, University of Colorado Colorado Springs, 1420 Austin Bluffs Parkway, Colorado Springs, CO 80918-3733.
+Tuition Classification Officer, Registrar's Office, University of Colorado Colorado Springs, 1420 Austin Bluffs Parkway, Colorado Springs, CO 80918-3733.

 Petitions for In-State Tuition MUST be submitted with all supporting documentation on or before the first day of the term in which they are petitioning for in-state tuition.